The OpenEyes Filmfest is an international open-air film festival in Marburg an der Lahn.

-The screening and program selection are carried out by approximately 10-25 individuals from the film and festival industry, with the composition of the selection committee changing regularly.
-Each year, about 80-120 films are chosen for the festival.
+80 to 120 films are selected for the festival each year.
 The maximum film length is 30 minutes.
-While there are no specific thematic or content requirements, the festival places special emphasis on films that are generally underrepresented due to their subject matter or production circumstances.
+There are no thematic or content-related guidelines, but the festival places particular emphasis on films that are generally underrepresented due to their subject matter or production circumstances.

-Through the personal invitation of filmmakers every year, the OpenEyes team promotes contact with the directors, thereby creating a forum for exchange and getting to know each other.
-Filmmakers comment on their films before or after the screenings and are also readily accessible: during the festival or at the Filmmakers’ Breakfast at the Rotkehlchen.
+By personally inviting the filmmakers each year, the OpenEyes team encourages contact with the directors and thus creates a forum for exchanging ideas and getting to know each other.
+The filmmakers comment on their films before or after the screenings and are also available and approachable during the festival or at the filmmakers’ breakfast.

 1994